luisrrv/bicho-bot/README.md

 # bicho-bot
-## A twitter bot that posts tweets and replies to mentions.
+## A twitter bot that posts a new tweet twice a day by searching for images and tweeting them with a random quote.
-## This bot tweets twice a day at 09:00 and 21:00 JST
+## The bot also periodically searches for posts and it retweets and likes them.
+## All content is always related to famous football player Cristiano Ronaldo AKA El Bicho.

 ### Check it out ➡️ https://twitter.com/bicho_bot